lmxxf/ai-theorys-study/arxiv/wechat200/paper_en.md

 | L47   | 93.3x       | 1.9      | 6.1x                 | 3.1x               | 15.4x           |
 | L63   | 96.7x       | 2.0      | 4.7x                 | 2.3x               | 20.7x           |

 Here Ratio/48 divides the whole ratio by the head count, and Orthogonality Ratio = Per-Head Ratio / (Ratio/48).
-An orthogonality ratio of 1.0 indicates that the heads' subspaces are nearly fully orthogonal; higher values indicate more overlap between head subspaces.
+We use this quantity as a coarse proxy for inter-head subspace overlap: values near 1.0 suggest nearly separated head subspaces, while higher values suggest more overlap.
+A strict orthogonality claim would require direct head-subspace similarity, principal-angle, or cosine-matrix analysis.

 The whole-matrix ratio ranges from 54x to 442x.
 After splitting, the per-head mean ratio collapses to 4.7x -- 8.9x.
 The reduction factor ranges from 9x to 50x.
 Despite large variation in the whole-matrix ratio across layers, the per-head ratios converge to a narrow band.
-Notably, L07 has an orthogonality ratio of 1.0x, indicating nearly complete orthogonality among its 48 head subspaces — the highest orthogonality observed across all layers.
+Notably, L07 has an orthogonality ratio of 1.0x, suggesting nearly separated 48 head subspaces — the lowest inter-head overlap observed across all measured layers.

 ### 4.2 Qwen3.6-27B: DeltaNet in_proj_qkv Functional Splitting